Vera Jansen

 Insight

-In today’s hyper-connected world, the increase of stress and anxiety cause a longing for the comfort and safety associated with the womb.
+In today’s hyper-connected world, stress and anxiety lead to a desire for comfort and safety.

-This desire is exploited by technologies that minimize our need for reflection and decision-making, infantilizing us and placing us back in a metaphorical womb.
+Modern technologies exploit this by infantilizing us and placing us back in a metaphorical womb.

 Concept

-The WOOMB transforms this passive regression into a conscious experience.
-It is as human-sized cocoon that mirrors the breathing pattern of the occupant, slowly rocking back and forth, mimicking the protective comfort of the womb.
+The WOOMB transforms this into a conscious experience.
+It is as human-sized cocoon that mirrors the breathing pattern of the occupant.
+It slowly rocks back and forth, mimicking the protective comfort of the womb.

 Externally, it’s breathing pulse is also visible, creating a shared understanding between the user and the observer.
-The constant, rhythmic movement associated with breathing is fundamentally linked to life and presence, fostering an intimate connection between the WOOMB and its viewers.
+The constant rhythmic movement associated with breathing is fundamentally linked to life and presence, fostering an intimate connection between the WOOMB, the occupant, and its viewers.

 Various animations were made to demonstrate the concept, function and design of the WOOMB.